dmbarbour/glas/docs/GlasZero.md

         macro while-do [0 'do put 'while put 0 'loop put] ...

-The g0 ecosystem will usually start with a module to define the primitives and other useful functions.
+The g0 ecosystem includes a module that defines primitives and other useful low-level functions.

 ### Data Definitions